-An ECU version report is a metadata structure that MUST contain the following information:
+An ECU version report is a metadata structure that SHALL contain the following information:

-- An attribute containing the signature(s) of the payload, each specified by: - The public key identifier of the key being used to sign the payload - The signing method (i.e., ed25519, rsassa-pss, etc.) - A hash of the payload to be signed - The hashing function used (i.e., SHA3-256, SHA-512/224, etc.) - The signature of the hash - A payload containing: - The ECU's unique identifier (e.g., the serial number) - The filename, length, and hashes of its currently installed image (i.e., the non-custom Targets metadata for this particular image) - An indicator of any detected security attack - The latest time the ECU can verify at the time this version report was generated - A nonce or counter to prevent a replay of the ECU version report.
-This value MUST change each update cycle.
-It MAY be a cryptographic nonce used with a time server as described in Uptane Deployment Best Practices ([DEPLOY]).
+- An attribute containing the signature(s) of the payload, each specified by: - The public key identifier of the key being used to sign the payload - The signing method (i.e., ed25519, rsassa-pss, etc.) - A hash of the payload to be signed - The hashing function used (i.e., SHA3-256, SHA-512/224, etc.)

+- The signature of the hash - A payload containing: - The ECU's unique identifier (e.g., the serial number) - The filename, length, and hashes of its currently installed image (i.e., the non-custom Targets metadata for this particular image) - An indicator of any detected security attack - The latest time the ECU can verify at the time this version report was generated - A nonce or counter to prevent a replay of the ECU version report.
+This value SHALL change each update cycle.